cblevins/f20-us-since-1876/schedule.md

 **Th.
 2/27: Mid-Semester Review**
 - Be ready to give a short "elevator speech" (90 seconds) about your MFA project
-- Email Professor Blevins a "reading" (song, video, article, Reddit thread, etc.) that you would assign a future student taking a future version of HIST 1130: Introduction to U.S. History that you think would help them understand college students in 2020.
+- Use PollEverywhere to submit a "reading" (song, video, article, Reddit thread, etc.) that you would assign a future student taking a future version of HIST 1130: Introduction to U.S. History that you think would help them understand college students in 2020.
 Include a short explanation of what you hope they would learn from it.

 ~~M. 3/2: No Class, Spring Break~~